 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s known that shoveling snow can put you at risk for heart attack, particularly if you’re older or have heart disease.
+While it’s known that shoveling snow can put you at risk for heart attack, cardiologist Nicholas Ruthmann, MD, says it’s just as important to be careful during your fall clean-up too — particularly if you’re older or have heart disease.

 Why yardwork can put you at risk

 It may be a simple task, but raking leaves is one of the autumn chores that can have the biggest impact on your heart, Dr. Ruthmann says.
 In fact, it’s considered to be aerobic exercise because of all the twisting and bending involved.

 Clearing debris and trimming trees and bushes can really get your heart pumping, too.

 “This kind of yard work can be particularly hard on your heart for many reasons,” he says.

 First, raking leaves can be deceptively challenging.
 “Particularly if leaves are wet, they can actually be very heavy, making raking leaves as physically rigorous in some cases as shoveling snow,” he says.